jimbauds/my-notes/server/debian-7.5.md

 ip6tables -P FORWARD DROP

 # Accept all OUTPUT connections
-# OUTPUT connections should be closed and configured carrefully on highly secured systems
+# OUTPUT connections should be closed and configured carefully on highly secured systems
 iptables -P OUTPUT ACCEPT

 # Save the rules permanently